-- 9.70 Historically the options for waste management were limited to what would be called 'final disposal' today with little or no recycling or re-use of base materials.
+- 10.71 Historically the options for waste management were limited to what would be called 'final disposal' today with little or no recycling or re-use of base materials.
 Over time, uncontrolled landfilling has been phased out, and more stringent regulatory requirements were imposed to ensure the environment and human health impacts were effectively managed.
 Landfill is now recognised as the least preferred form of waste management through the waste hierarchy and legislative drivers such as the incrementally increasing Landfill Tax are acting to reduce the viability of landfilling as a means of managing waste.
-However, the Plan area has a legacy associated with historic landfilling operations, with almost 400 historic landfills of various types located across Essex. - 9.71 As resources become scarcer, the value in previously disposed wastes is being increasingly recognised.
-With the notion of the circular economy gaining momentum, attention is turning towards the potential resource and energy value that could be recovered through extracting material from historic landfills, through a process known as Landfill Mining and Reclamation. - 9.72 At present, landfill mining schemes are little more than trials, as it is not yet considered to be cost effective at a significant scale (15).
-In 2012, Zero Waste Scotland, commissioned Ricardo-AEA, to undertake a Scoping Study (Feasibility and Viability of Landfill Mining and Reclamation in Scotland').
-This identified more barriers than drivers for this process at present, - 15 The only significant landfill mining project in Europe is projected to commence in 2017 (following the acquisition of relevant permits, expected 2015) at the Remo Milieubeheer landfill in Belgium.
-This would look to recover materials for recycling and to capture and generate 75 MW to 100 MW of electricity from the residual waste by way of gasification technology developed by a company based in the UK although this may change towards the latter parts of this Plan period.
-In order for the Waste Local Plan to be able to respond to any technological advancement in landfill mining, there is a requirement to set out a policy stance.
+However, the Plan area has a legacy associated with historic landfilling operations, with almost 400 historic landfills of various types located across Essex. - 10.72 As resources become scarcer, the value in previously disposed wastes is being increasingly recognised.
+With the notion of the circular economy gaining momentum, attention is turning towards the potential resource and energy value that could be recovered through extracting material from historic landfills, through a process known as Landfill Mining and Reclamation.

-- 9.73 Landfill mining and reclamation may be required in the Plan area for reasons not linked to purely economic concerns.
-Examples could include where the historic landfill site suffers from poor engineering, or if it is currently the cause of significant pollution, environmental or health impacts which justifies its re-opening. - 9.74 However, the mining of waste often causes environmental disturbance and any proposal will need to demonstrate mitigation of any impact on the local environment and amenity in accordance with other policies in this Plan.
+- 10.73 At present, landfill mining schemes are little more than trials, as it is not yet considered to be cost effective at a significant scale(15).
+In 2012, Zero Waste Scotland, commissioned Ricardo-AEA, to undertake a Scoping Study 'Feasibility and Viability of Landfill Mining and Reclamation in Scotland'.
+This identified more barriers than drivers for this process at present, although this may change towards the latter parts of this Plan period.
+In order for the Waste Local Plan to be able to respond to any technological advancement in landfill mining, there is a requirement to set out a policy stance. - 10.74 Landfill mining and reclamation may be required in the Plan area for reasons not linked to purely economic concerns.
+Examples could include where the historic landfill site suffers from poor engineering, or if it is currently the cause of significant pollution, environmental or health impacts which justifies its re-opening. - 10.75 However, the mining of waste often causes environmental disturbance and any proposal will need to demonstrate mitigation of any impact on the local environment and amenity in accordance with other policies in this Plan.
 Further, landfills are normally a temporary use of land, which is subsequently returned to its former, or an alternative use, such as agriculture, biodiversity or improvements to local amenity.